Is Dental Sedation for A Child Safe?

 Our pediatric dentist that does sedation will ensure that you understand the available procedures.
 Depending on your child’s age, the type of dental procedure, and your input, the dentist can provide the following types of oral sedation pediatric dentistry:

 Perhaps the simplest and least invasive pediatric sedation method is oral sedation, which is administered through the mouth or nose and typically begins working within 20 minutes.
 The child is not put to sleep but instead, remains awake, calm, and relaxed throughout the dental appointment.
 Our pediatric dentist that does sedation feels this is a good option for older children or when procedures require the child be able to follow simple instruction.

 2. Nitrous Oxide (Laughing Gas Sedation)

 Nitrous oxide, commonly referred to as laughing gas sedation, is a great way to keep your child calm and relaxed.
 The mixture of nitrous oxide and oxygen is delivered from a tube to a nasal hood that is placed over your child’s nose – all they need to do is breathe normally.
-Laughing gas sedation begins working within five minutes and patients are often noticed feeling its effects within 20 seconds.
+Laughing gas sedation begins working within five minutes and patients often notice feeling its effects within 20 seconds.